awsdocs/aws-batch-user-guide/doc_source/memory-management.md

 1. The **Resources** section shows the registered and available memory for the compute resource\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/batch/latest/userguide/images/instance-memory.png)

-   The **Registered** memory value is what the compute resource registered with Amazon ECS when it was first launched, and the **Available** memory value is what has not already been allocated to jobs\.
+   The **Registered** memory value is what the compute resource registered with Amazon ECS when it was first launched, and the **Available** memory value is what hasn't already been allocated to jobs\.